tairesu/Assignment_Project_Tyrese_tyresec2/docs/notes/notes.md

 		- `__set_data()`: loops through traces and appends to self.data
 		- `__set_layout({})`

-	- Now that I create a class that will plot the graphs I've run into issues.
+	- Now that I created a class that will plot the graphs I've run into issues.
 In views.py config_plotly, I've developed a pipeline that pushes parsed aggregate querysets into a list called graphs.
 		-	In my parse qs function, I need to map the appropriate key value pair from the aggregate queryset into the x key.
 		- When i formulate the queryset, I can rename a column (like annotate).
 To ensure that __parse_qs grab the right key value pair, I'll get my queryset to have an 'x' field. [^15]